 What is the biggest challenge you face in your job?

-The biggest challenge I face is educating our clients on the importance of tracking and the complexities of conversion attribution.
+The biggest challenge I face currently is educating our clients on the importance of tracking and the complexities and limits of conversion tracking and conversion attribution.
 It seems like every day there is a new channel or a new regulation that makes it more difficult to track conversion attribution over the long term.

 What does your typical day look like and how do you make it productive?

 I get to work and I “eat the frog.”
 Who needs coffee?
 I kid.
-One of our former managers used to say this and it’s stuck around in the office.
-Basically, it means tackling the most important, most unappealing tasks first.
-I devote some serious time to just focusing on solving these issues before getting into emails and losing mental stamina.
+One of our former managers used to say this, and it’s stuck around in the office.
+It means tackling the most important, most unappealing tasks first.
+The way we do this is by reserving our mornings for working on the tasks that are the most important for the long-term success of our clients’ businesses and our own.
+It’s actually quite frowned upon in the office to be responding to emails or your Asana inbox in the morning as that means you’re not staying focused.

-I make the day productive by using processes and tools that help us work on what’s important, stay focused, and be efficient.
-Some main ones are: Asana for communication and organization; Swydo for transparency, results and tracking; and OPTMYZR for adjustments, changes at scale and automation.
+Processes and tools are essential to making our days at Vantage productive.
+Some of the tools that help us work on what’s important, stay focused, and be efficient are: Asana for communication and organization; Swydo for transparency, results and tracking; and OPTMYZR for adjustments, changes at scale and automation.

 What do you think is the most interesting trend in digital advertising now?